jellyfin/jellyfin/README.md

 Jellyfin seeks to integrate build facilities for any desired packaging format.
 Instructions for the various formats can be found below.

-NOTE: When building from source, it is strongly advised to clone the full Git repository, rather than using a `.zip`/`.tar` archive.
+NOTE: When building from source, only cloning the full Git repository is supported, rather than using a `.zip`/`.tar` archive, in order to support submodules.

 ### Debian/Ubuntu

 Debian build facilities are integrated into the repo at `debian/`.

 1. Install the `dotnet-sdk-2.1` package via [Microsoft's repositories](https://dotnet.microsoft.com/download/dotnet-core/2.1).
-2. Run `dpkg-buildpackage -us -uc -jX`, where X is your core count.
+2. Run `dpkg-buildpackage -us -uc`.
-3. Install the resulting `jellyfin*.deb` file on your system.
+3. Install the resulting `jellyfin_*.deb` file on your system.

-A huge thanks to Carlos Hernandez who created the Debian build configuration for Emby 3.1.1.
+A huge thanks to Carlos Hernandez who created the original Debian build configuration for Emby 3.1.1.